5 Essential Supplies To Start A Bullet Journal

-Start your journey from cheaper suppliers, so you can enjoy experimenting and discover without buyer’s guilt.
+Start your journey from cheaper suppliers, so you can enjoy experimenting and discovering without buyer’s guilt.

 3. Don’t look at the others

-Everyone in Bullet Journal community (including me, just check my Bullet Supplies post) recommends different stationery.
+Everyone in the Bullet Journal community recommends different stationery.
 However, you definitely shouldn’t throw caution to the wind and buy all these things.
 Yeah, don’t do that!

 The supplies I use might be different from the ones you end up settling down for, and you won’t know which ones you need until you get some bullet journal experience.

 For example, as I said, my neverending buyer’s guilt is washi tapes.
 There are many ways to use them and I see how so many amazing artists decorate their journals with washi.
 So I went for it; they were some of my first purchases and so cute that I couldn’t stop buying them here and there.

 However, time showed that washi tapes just aren’t my style.
 Total Waste Of Money.

 Or at least it was until I discovered I could use stickers and washi for my memory keeping pages.